cslab-ntua/elastic-translations-MICRO2024/artifact-appendix.md

 (AVMv8 PMUv3), which include *cycles, TLB misses, wall-clock time and page faults*.
 ARMv8/9-A has recently added support for page walk cycles tracing (ARMv9.1-A).
-We intend to extend our evaluation harness to also support these events, which could enhance the accuracy of the address translation overhead measurements.
+We intend to extend our evaluation harness to also support these events, which could enhancethe accuracy of the address translation overhead measurements.
 With the exception of SPEC CPU workloads (which are wrapped and run via the Linux *perf* userspace tool), we opt to use *libperf* to enable and disable perf event tracing